 In these exceptional circumstances and the public health emergency, the government is introducing emergency powers.
 This must be done with care to protect and respect our human rights.
 These measures must be temporary, be subject to regular scrutiny. and undergo genuine review before any extension.
 The provisions in the Bill must be proportionate and any derogations of human rights must be in accord with international human rights law.

-Who are those most at risk?
+Who are those most at risk from Coronavirus?

 The virus doesn’t discriminate, although we do know that certain groups appear to be at greater risk of severe illness and death.
-According to the WHO, older people and people with pre-existing medical conditions (such as asthma, diabetes or heart disease) seem to be more vulnerable to becoming severely ill with the virus.
+According to the WHO, older people and people with pre-existing medical conditions (such as asthma, diabetes or heart disease) seem to be more vulnerable to becoming severely ill with coronavirus.

 People living in poverty and homelessness will find it much harder to access preventive measures.
 They may be working on zero-hour contracts, reliant on benefits and subject to punitive measures under the system of Universal Credit.

 We have seen how, in countries which have already been in lockdown, refuges and women’s organisations have been raising awareness of what self-isolation means for women living with violent and controlling partners.
 In the UK organisations working on domestic violence are chronically underfunded and, to date, no additional provision has been made to cope with the impact of coronavirus.
 Victims with ‘No Recourse to Public Funds’ face additional barriers and insecurity as they cannot access life-saving refuges and are barred from other forms of public support.